INSIDE: Make a DIY Moby wrap for pennies with our no-sew instructions. Babywearing is an easy way to give infants the snuggles and contact they need!

-Remember, this tutorial is customizable as far as fabric goes.
-Stick with a stretchy fabric (think t-shirt material), but not too stretchy.
+This baby carrier tutorial is customizable as far as fabric goes.
+But I recommend that you use a fabric that’s stretchy (think t-shirt material) but not too stretchy.
 I loved this bright blue birdy fabric I found, and it was perfect for me.

 Other posts you’ll love: